bhinu/bhinu/README.md

 🎓 I'm a Computer Science & Data Science undergrad at **University of Wisconsin - Madison**, with a minor in **Economic Analytics**.
 🔬 Currently researching deforestation trends at the **GLUE Lab**.
-🧠 I love building **AI-powered tools**, automating workflows, and solving meaningful problems using data.
+🧠 I love building and learning new things.

 ---